zandaqo/structurae/doc/API.md

 <a name="BigBitField+valueOf"></a>

 ### bigBitField.valueOf() ⇒ <code>bigint</code>
-Returns the numerical value of an instance.
+Returns the bigint value of an instance.

 **Kind**: instance method of [<code>BigBitField</code>](#BigBitField)
 **Returns**: <code>bigint</code> - the numerical value of the instance